High level meeting

 Increasing our efforts to boost assistive technology-enabled inclusive and sustainable development at global and local level

 The role of international organisations, national, regional and local authorities, civil society, academia and industry.

-Archiginnasio – Stabat Mater Room – Piazza Galvani 1, Bologna, Italy
+Archiginnasio – Stabat Mater Room – Piazza Galvani 1, Bologna, Ital

-This high-level meeting will bring together representatives of international organisations, among which the World Health Organisation and of national authorities and civil society organisations.
+This high-level meeting, patronised by the City of Bologna, will bring together representatives of international organisations, among which the World Health Organisation, the European Commission and of national authorities and civil society organisations.

 Two key themes will be discussed: (1) How to foster a rights-based approach to AT & (2) How to create the conditions for AT to work.

 Vincenzo Zoccano (Undersecretary of State at the Presidency of the Council of Ministers with mandate to Disability and Family – Italy)